lilca/tEXT-iNSERTEr/doc/deference-of-sed-command.md

 Deference of `sed` command
 ===
-I designed `tir` as complicated descriptions is not necessary.
+I designed `tir` as complicated descriptions(regular expression) is not necessary.

 If you prefer `tir`, please use and improvement(e.g. Pull Requests).